BaghoulStein/astro-tree/src/pages/en/classes.md

 Java is an object-oriented programming langauge.

-Everything in Java is associated with classes and objects, along with its attributes and methods.
+Everything in Java is associated with classes and objects, along with its attributes and functions.
 For example: in real life, a car is an object.
-The car has attributes, such as weight and color, and methods, such as drive and brake.
+The car has attributes, such as weight and color, and functions, such as drive and brake.

 A Class is like an object constructor, or a "blueprint" for creating objects.